 Analysis: This is a Valuation Service.
-The Member has been engaged to perform a Valuation and to provide a Valuation Report, which together constitute a Valuation Engagement and, therefore, a Valuation Service.
+The Member has been engaged to perform a Valuation and to provide a Valuation Report, which constitutes a Valuation Engagement.

-Example 16 Audit Procedures on Valuation Assertions
+Example 16 Audit procedures on Valuation assertions

 Facts: A Member in Public Practice is engaged to perform an audit.
 The Member will perform procedures to test the valuation assertions (as defined in Australian Auditing Standard ASA 500 Audit Evidence) of the financial statement balances as part of the audit Engagement.
 The results of these procedures will be documented in the Member's working papers and will not be communicated to the Client.